symfony-cmf/symfony-cmf-docs/bundles/routing/introduction.rst

   class names in the map and if matched that template will be set as ``'_template'`` in the ``$defaults`` and the generic controller used as controller.

-See :ref:`the configuration reference <reference-routing-config-dynamic>` to learn how to configure these enhancers.
+See :ref:`the configuration reference <reference-config-routing-dynamic>` to learn how to configure these enhancers.

 To see some examples, please look at the `CMF sandbox`_ and specifically the